Digital-Peak/DPDocker/webserver/README.md

 To manage the joomla sites and link extensions the great [joomla console project](https://github.com/joomlatools/joomlatools-console) from the joomlatools guys is used.

 ### Extension linking
-Extensions in the same directory as this project will automatically being linked when the follow the directory structure as described in the [main document](..).
-After linking they are installed as well.
+Extensions in the same directory as this project will automatically being linked when they follow the directory structure as described in the [main document](https://github.com/Digital-Peak/DPDocker#structure) or the [Weblinks for Joomla!
+Repository](https://github.com/joomla-extensions/weblinks).

+After linking they are mostly installed as well.
+In all cases you can dicover them manually.

 ## Result
 When the web server is successfully started then are the following sites available: